Why It Works

 - A sprinkling of toasted or turbinado sugar, while optional, adds a layer of crunchy sweetness and complexity.

 Despite containing both coconut oil and coconut milk, these scones don't end up with a coconutty flavor at all.
 Rather, these ingredients provide the same richness and tender but fluffy crumb you'd find in traditional scones made with butter and cream.
 Their flavor is light and lemony, with bursts of juicy blueberry under a crunchy crust of toasted sugar.
 Do be sure to refrigerate the dough, which mixes up a little warmer and softer than a typical scone dough made with chilled dairy ingredients.
 But don't worry—that step takes only 15 minutes, which is about how long it takes to preheat an oven.

-- 8 ounces unsweetened, full-fat coconut milk (1 cup; 225g), shaken or stirred until homogeneous before measuring (see note)
+8 ounces unsweetened, full-fat coconut milk (1 cup; 225g), shaken or stirred until homogeneous before measuring (see notes)

 For the Dough: Combine flour, baking powder, sugar, salt, and coconut oil in the bowl of a food processor and pulse until oil disappears into a powdery meal.
 Transfer to a medium bowl, then toss with blueberries and lemon zest.
 Stir in coconut milk with a flexible spatula to form a soft dough.
 Turn onto a lightly floured sheet of parchment paper, pat into a 7-inch round, and refrigerate 15 minutes.
 Meanwhile, adjust oven rack to lower-middle position and preheat oven to 400°F (204°C).

 To Bake: Using a chef’s knife, cut chilled wheel of dough into 6 wedges.
 Sprinkle generously with toasted or turbinado sugar, if using, and arrange on a parchment-lined half sheet pan.
 Bake until puffed and golden, about 25 minutes, and serve warm.